senisioi/rolegal/README.md

 <a name="build"></a>
-## Building a spacy Package from Scratch
+## Building a spaCy Package from Scratch

 The commands below assume you are in the `ro_legal_fl` directory: